-A) After a thorough investigation of Officer, the Executive Director or the Administrative Director can suspend an officer and any events or activities of concern for thirty (30) days.

-B) If suspension is needed to be permanent, a letter must be submitted to the Executive Board requesting suspension within five (5) working days from date of suspension.

-C) The officer under suspen-

-sion must request an appeal in writing within five (5) days to the Executive Board from date of notification by registered letter.

-1) If no appeal is requested the suspension becomes permanent.

-2) If an appeal is requested, a hearing will be scheduled within ten (10) days from date he received registered letter to investigate and make a ruling on the matter.

-a) Committee may take up to ten (10) days to make a ruling.

-3) ABATE Attorney should be present to act as an advisor to the Board.

-4) The Committee will consist of an odd number of officers consisting of at least five.

-a) Executive Director will preside over the hearing.
-(Vote only in a tie).
+- A) After a thorough investigation of an officer, the executive director or the operations director can suspend an officer and any events or activities of concern for thirty (30) days. - B) If suspension needs to be permanent, a letter must be submitted to the executive board requesting suspension within five (5) working days from the date of suspension. - C) The executive board will notify the officer of the suspension via registered letter.
+If the officer under suspension requests an appeal it must be received by the executive board in writing within five (5) working days following notification. - If no appeal is requested the suspension becomes effective for the duration of the current term of office. - 2) If an appeal is requested a hearing will be scheduled within ten (10) days from receipt of the request to investigate and make a ruling on the matter.
+The executive board may take up to ten (10) days to make a ruling. - 3) ABATE attorney should be present to act as an advisor to the executive board.

+Rules for Suspending Executive Director or Operations Director

+- A) After an extensive investigation by the advisory committee, the advisory committee will report findings to the executive board who may vote to terminate the executive director or operations director. - B) The investigation must be requested by a member of the executive board.

-Rules for Suspending or Expelling members:
+Rules for Suspending or Expelling Members: